 * One copy of a 1-2 page resume;

-* One copy of an essay of no more than three (3) typewritten, double-spaced pages on one of the following topics (available after October 15).
+* One copy of an essay of no more than three (3) typewritten, double-spaced pages on one of the following topics.
 These topics are intended to test skills in analysis, logic, and written expression.
 The essays should be thought pieces, not research papers.
 Students should submit an essay related to their primary research program interests, although the Carnegie Endowment may ultimately select an applicant for a program outside of his/her designated primary interest or make an assignment to more than one program.

-A. Democracy Program (Political Science background preferred): The United States and Europe have so many problems making their own democracies work that they no longer have credibility to promote democracy in other parts of the world.
+A. Democracy Program: The United States has so many shortcomings in its own democracy and has been violating privacy and other rights to such a degreee that it no longer has much credibility to promote democracy and the rule of law in other parts of the world.
 Do you agree or disagree?
 Why?

-C. Energy & Climate Program: With climate change an increasingly present reality, the need to reduce carbon emissions also mounts.
+C. Energy & Climate Program: With climate change now declared both real and caused, at a 95% degree of certainty by the Intergovernmental Panel on Climate Change, primarily by human activity, the argument for fast action to reduce carbon emissions also mounts.
 One obvious strategy is to price carbon emissions at their externalized marginal cost to society.
-Yet, with a cap-and-trade bill politically off the table and anti-tax sentiment in the nation's capital running high, new taxes that increase consumer tax obligations are also not in favor.
-What are some optons for moving foward with a domestic carbon pricing given these constraints, and how could they be structured to make them more acceptable across the political spectrum?
+Yet, with a cap-and-trade bill politically off the table and anti-tax sentiment in the nation's capital running high, new tax increases are not in favor.
+What are some options for moving forward with a domestic carbon pricing scheme given these constraints, and how could they be structured to make them more acceptable across the political spectrum?

-D. Economics Program (Economic background required): China and many of the other countries in East Asia are now experiencing a slowdown in their economic growth.
-Is this likely to persist and what are the policy implications? [*Applicants interested in the International Economics Program ar the Asia Program with a focus in economics should respond to this question.*]
+I. Economics (Asia Program): China and many of the otehr countries in East Asia are now expereincing a slowdown in their economic growth.
+Is this likely to persist and what are the policy implications?

 The campus nomination committee will choose up to 2 nominees.
 All applicants will be notified of their status by email as soon as the selections are made.
 The decisions of the committee are final.
-Nominees may fine tune their applications but must submit final versions to the Charles Center by noon on January 14, 2013.
-Nominees must also request official transcripts, including Fall 2012 grades, to be picked up by the Charles Center staff no later than January 11, 2013.
+Nominees may fine tune their applications but must submit final versions to the Charles Center by noon on January 13, 2014.
+Nominees must also request Transcript office-issued transcripts (unofficial is fine), including Fall 2013 grades, to be picked up by the Charles Center staff no later than January 13, 2014.
 Questions?
 Contact Director of Fellowships [[lmgrim, Lisa Grimes]].